joakim/bismark/readme.md

 ### Comments

-Comments are enclosed in square brackets that start with `-`.
+Comments are enclosed in square brackets that start and end with `-`.

 	[- A comment for future reference -]